Fancy7777/transliteration_research/README.md

 3. Alginment of Chinese Pinyin and English soundmarks seems to be a hard problem Possible solution: 1. simple rule-based method(some early papers use this method)
 					   2. Use model to do the allignment.
 Check paper: How to Speak a Language without Knowing It.
 The model that they used(wfst b) is exactly what I want.
+4. CMU dict gives some bad soundmarks.
+Ignore it?
+5. Traning size problem.
+Most paper just has limited resources. eg. not over 10k.
-4. Try ask Trevor for opinion.
+6. Try ask Trevor for opinion.